Skip to main content

 parent.get(Service4); // Error - No provider for Service4!

-As you can see, when the child injector was created, Service1 was not passed to it, so when an instance of that class is requested, it goes to the parent.
-By the way, there is one non-obvious but very important point here: through the get() method, child injectors only request certain instances of classes from parent injectors, and they do not create them themselves.
-That is why this expression returns true:
+As you can see, when creating the child injector, Service1 was not passed to it, so when requesting an instance of this class it will refer to the parent.
+By the way, there is one non-obvious but very important point here: through the get() method, child injectors only request certain instances of classes from parent injectors — they do not create them by themselves.
+That's why this expression returns true:

 parent.get(Service1) === child.get(Service1); // true